 SECTION 12.1 Purpose and Intent

-The purpose of this district is primarily for single family dwellings and associated uses, to balance low-density environment and seasonal waterfront activities.
+The purpose of this District is to clarify and separate that area that no longer reflects Low Density zoning.
+This District will continue to support single family dwellings and promote an overall sense of the neighborhood.

 SECTION 12.2 Permitted Uses

 The following buildings and structures, and uses of parcels, lots, buildings and structures are permitted in this district: